 Christopher has collaborated with many world-renowned artists such as Kathleen Battle, Renée Fleming, Placido Domingo, Josh Groban, Jubilant Sykes, and composers & conductors John Williams and Elmer Bernstein.

 Xuefei Yang is the first Chinese classical guitarist globally recognized for her resonant sound and collaborative contribution.
-Yang and tenor Ian Bostridge study music of all ages on their album Songs from our ancestors.
+In addition, Yang and tenor Ian Bostridge study music of all ages on their album Songs from our ancestors.
 It’s also worth listening to Milonga del Angel, a South American and Spanish recording featuring Yang and violinist Mengla Huang.

 Liona Boyd won the Juno award five times.
-Her romantic and exceptional style of classical guitar playing has won the heart of millions of classical music lovers.
+Furthermore, her romantic and exceptional style of classical guitar playing has won the heart of millions of classical music lovers.
 She has played solo and orchestral concerts around the world and also runs her own television show.
 Liona has published 28 albums and many of them are platinum and gold-selling albums.

+Michael Lucarelli, an award-winning acoustic guitar soloist, is noted for his eclectic programming and expressive style, which includes original compositions as well as rock, traditional, jazz, classical, and Latin music.
 He has over sixty million views on Youtube videos.
-Mr. Lucarelli has completed his Bachelor in Music from the University of Utah and his Master of Music in Guitar Performance from the University of Arizona.
+Additionally, Mr. Lucarelli has completed his Bachelor in Music from the University of Utah and his Master of Music in Guitar Performance from the University of Arizona.

 Gifted composer, improviser, and classical guitarist Dušan Bogdanović have explored many languages of music that reflect in his unique style of classical, jazz, and ethnic music playing.
 As a solo guitarist and in collaboration with other talented musicians, Bogdanović has toured significantly in Europe, America, and Asia.

 Russian classical guitarist Irina Kulikova is an ambassador of pure and heartwarming performance.
 She performs at major festivals in Europe, North America, and Asia, as well as concert halls such as the Amsterdam Concertgebouw, Moscow’s Tchaikovsky Theater, Valencia’s Palau de la Musica, Tokyo’s Musashino Hall, and Shanghai’s Oriental Arts Center.
-Irina Kulikova has won over 30 awards for her talent, including first prizes in Michele Pittaluga’s competition in Italy, Guitarra Alhambra in Spain, Forum Gitarre Wien in Austria, and Iserlohn in Germany.
+Irina Kulikova also won over 30 awards for her talent, including first prizes in Michele Pittaluga’s competition in Italy, Guitarra Alhambra in Spain, Forum Gitarre Wien in Austria, and Iserlohn in Germany.

 Australian classical guitarist Craig Ogden is called a worthy successor of Julian Beam by the BBC Music Magazine.
 He started at the age of seven and became the youngest instrumentalist to receive a Fellowship Award from the Royal Northern College of Music in Manchester.
-Craig has played concertos with many of the world’s top orchestras in Latvia, Russia, South Africa, Denmark, Spain, Sweden, Germany, and Australia.
+Furthermore, Craig has played concertos with many of the world’s top orchestras in Latvia, Russia, South Africa, Denmark, Spain, Sweden, Germany, and Australia.

 Milo explains the moment as “love at first listen” when he first picked up the antique guitar that had been collecting dust around his childhood home in Montenegro.
 At the age of 14, he decided to study music at the prestigious Royal Academy of Music.
-Milo’s early recordings, “Mediterraneo” and “Latino,” were big hits, and his 2014 recording of Rodrigo’s concertos with the London Philharmonic Orchestra and Yannick Nézet-Séguin earned him the title of “King of Aranjuez” in the Sunday Times.
+Further, Milo’s early recordings, “Mediterraneo” and “Latino,” were big hits, and his 2014 recording of Rodrigo’s concertos with the London Philharmonic Orchestra and Yannick Nézet-Séguin earned him the title of “King of Aranjuez” in the Sunday Times.

 American classical guitarist David Tnenbum made his concert debut at the age of 16.
 He has since developed a reputation as an ardent promoter of new music for his instrument.
 In 1984, he gave the world premiere of Peter Maxwell Davies’ Sonata.

 Russian virtuoso flamenco and classical guitarist Grisha Goryachev is currently living in the United States.
-He started practice at the age of six.
+Additionally, he started practice at the age of six.
 He is a practitioner of both flamenco and classical guitar, and one of the first guitarists in the world to play solo flamenco in concert.
 Paco de Luca and Sabicas have a major impact on him.

 Grammy award winner, American classical guitarist Scott Tennant is a member of Los Angels Guitar quartet.
 He started learning music at six.
-Tennant has performed as a guest artist on big guitar festivals and music series all around the world.
+Additionally, Tennant has performed as a guest artist on big guitar festivals and music series all around the world.
 Scott Tennant is the author of the Pumping Nylon series of instructional books and repertoire manuals with DVD.

-Montenegrin classical guitarist Goran Krivokapie started performing in public at the age of nine.
+In the same way as the other guitarists who started at early ages, Montenegrin classical guitarist Goran Krivokapie started performing in public at the age of nine.
 At the age of fourteen, Krivokapi won his first international competition, “Petar Konjovi,” in Belgrade.
 Goran Krivokapi has played widely in Europe, North and South America, Asia, Africa, and Russia, in venues such as Amsterdam’s Concertgebouw, Moscow’s Tchaikovsky Hall, Vienna’s Lubkowitz Palace, Madrid’s Auditorio Conde Duque, and Saint Petersburg Philharmonia.

-Brendon Acker (Special Mention)
+29. Brendon Acker (Special Mention)